nprapps/nprapps.github.com/_posts/2013-05-31-user-generated-svg.markdown

 #### Scaling

-We found that the various SVG implementations we had to work with (Webkit, IE, Cairo) had different interpretations of "width", "height" and "viewBox" parameters of the SVG.
-We ended up using a fixed size for the viewBox (2048x2048) and rendering everything in that coordinate reference system.
-Width and height we scaled with our responsive viewport.
-On the server this width and height were stripped before the SVG was sent to cairosvg, causing it to render the resulting PNGs at "full" viewBox size.
-See the next section for the code that cleans up the SVG on th server.
+We found that the various SVG implementations we had to work with (Webkit, IE, Cairo) had different interpretations of `width`, `height` and `viewBox` parameters of the SVG.
+We ended up using a fixed size for `viewBox` (2048x2048) and rendering everything in that coordinate reference system.
+The `width` and `height` we scaled with our responsive viewport.
+On the server `width` and `height` were stripped before the SVG was sent to cairosvg, causing it to render the resulting PNGs at `viewBox` size.
+See the next section for the code that cleans up the SVG on the server.

 #### Browser support

 A similar issue happened with IE9, which for no apparent reason was duplicating the XML namespace attribute of the SVG, `xmlns`.
 This caused cairosvg to bomb, so we had to strip it.

 Unfortunately, no amount of clever rewriting was ever going to make this work in IE8, which does not support SVG.
-Note that Raphael does support IE8, by rendering VML instead of SVG, however, we have no way to get the XML text of the VML from the browser.
+Note that Raphaël does support IE8, by rendering VML instead of SVG, however, we have no way to get the XML text of the VML from the browser.
 (And even if we could we would then have to figure out how to convert the VML to a PNG in a way that precisely matched the output from our SVG process.)

-Here is the code we use to normalize the SVG's before passing them to cairosvg:
+Here is the code we use to normalize the SVGs before passing them to cairosvg:

 <script src="https://gist.github.com/onyxfish/5615894.js"> </script>